KColagiovanni/coding_exercise_interview_practice/README.md

 Typical Coding Exercises used Interviews:
 * Reverse a string.
 * Convert roman numeral to number and number to roman numeral.
-* Start the Fibinacci sequence from a given number.
+* Count how many number are in the Fibinacci sequence up to the given number.
+* Check if a string is a palindrome.